Cherokee Studios

-Cherokee Studios is a recording studio facility in Hollywood founded in 1972 by members of 1960s pop band The Robbs.
-Cherokee has been the location of many notable recordings by such artists as Steely Dan, David Bowie, Journey, The Cars, Foreigner, Tom Petty and the Heartbreakers, Devo, X, Mötley Crüe, "Weird Al" Yankovic, Dokken, John Mellencamp, Melissa Etheridge, The Replacements, The Lemonheads, Rollins Band, and Jimmy Eat World.
+Cherokee Studios is a recording studio facility in Hollywood, Los Angeles, founded in 1972 by members of 1960s pop band the Robbs.
+Cherokee has been the location of many notable recordings by such artists as Pat Benatar, David Bowie, the Cars, Devo, Dokken, Melissa Etheridge, Foreigner, Guns N' Roses, Hall and Oates, Michael Jackson, Journey, John Mellencamp, Mötley Crüe, Tom Petty and the Heartbreakers, Queens of the Stone Age, Bonnie Raitt, the Replacements, Steely Dan, Rod Stewart, Toto, Van Halen, X, and "Weird Al" Yankovic.

 At the peak of its success, Cherokee operated eight studios in two locations.
 In his autobiography, Beatles producer George Martin dubbed Cherokee Studios the best studio in America.

 History

 Background

-The studio was founded by members of The Robbs, an American pop band from Oconomowoc, Wisconsin centered on three brothers who all adopted pseudonyms: Robert Donaldson ("Bruce Robb"), George Donaldson ("Joe Robb"), David Donaldson ("Dee Robb"), and family friend Craig Krampf ("Craig Robb").
-Dick Clark discovered the band in 1962 when they were the opening act at the “Summer Caravan of Stars” in Wisconsin and invited them to continue on with the “Caravan” tour as essentially the house band.
-At the 1964 “Young World's Fair” in Chicago, the band won Clark's “Battle of the Bands”.
+The studio was founded by members of the Robbs, an American pop band from Oconomowoc, Wisconsin, centered on three brothers who all adopted pseudonyms: Robert Donaldson ("Bruce Robb"), George Donaldson ("Joe Robb"), David Donaldson ("Dee Robb"), and family friend Craig Krampf ("Craig Robb").
+Dick Clark discovered the band in 1962 when they were the opening act at the "Summer Caravan of Stars" in Wisconsin and invited them to continue on with the "Caravan" tour as essentially the house band.
+At the 1964 "Young World's Fair" in Chicago, the band won Clark's "Battle of the Bands".
 The band was signed to Mercury Records in 1966, and moved to California to appear as regular performers on Clark's show Where the Action Is.

 By 1969 the band, now signed to ABC/Dunhill, had changed their sound to a more country rock orientation and changed its name to Cherokee.
 ABC/Dunhill's studios were booked solid at the time, and the studio's chief technical engineer, Roger Nichols, was spending a lot of time at the band's ranch in rural Chatsworth.
 Nichols suggested the band buy some recording gear and set it up in the barn.
-Eventually, the band evolved from recording their own music to producing and engineering for other artists, including longtime friend Del Shannon and Steely Dan, who recorded overdubs for and mixed their 1974 album Pretzel Logic at "Cherokee's Ranch."
+Eventually, the band evolved from recording their own music to producing and engineering for other artists, including longtime friend Del Shannon and Steely Dan, who recorded overdubs for and mixed their 1974 album Pretzel Logic at "Cherokee's Ranch".
 The studio was even the location of the first demo recording by the Van Halen lineup of David Lee Roth, Eddie Van Halen, Alex Van Halen, and Michael Anthony.
-After being threatened to be evicted for running an "illegal home studio," the studio's owners began looking for a bigger facility.
+After being threatened to be evicted for running an "illegal home studio", the studio's owners began looking for a bigger facility.